gregnicotera/practice/README.md

 ## Examples:
-Take a look at these couple examples that I have in my own portfolio:
+Take a look at these other projects that I have in my own portfolio:

 **Tic Tac Toe:** https://github.com/gregnicotera/Tic-Tac-Toe-App